lightmeterio/ControlCenter/pkg/postfix/logparser/README.md

 ## Building

-You'll need [ragel](http://www.colm.net/open-source/ragel/) to generate code from some state machines with go generate.
+You'll need [ragel](http://www.colm.net/open-source/ragel/) version 6.10 or newer to generate code from some state machines with `go generate`.

 Then run: